 Those that struggle tend to be easily sidelined by obstacles and setbacks.
 In the era of instant gratification, we often overestimate what we can do in a short time and underestimate what we can do in a significantly longer period of time.
 When it comes to high performers, they don’t sulk during setbacks.
 They don’t sit around and wait for the world to pick them up.
 They pick themselves up and make the most of their abilities.
 They maintain resiliency and a perspective of possibility.
 They take failure as feedback and step up in their game.

 Invest in Personal Growth

 Average people stop studying after college or university.
 They move around as a know-it-all person.
 They start earning and they start spending.
-They get the salary and fulfil their duties of getting what needs to be got for home.
+They get the salary and fulfill their duties of getting what needs to be got for home.
 But not the high-performers.
 High performers are constantly upgrading their knowledge and skills, and investing in personal growth.
-While average people look at personal growth as an expense, high performing individuals look at it as an investment.
+While average people look at personal growth as an expense, high-performing individuals look at it as an investment.